 If you want a faster, more convenient way to paint with your roller, a roller screen is strongly recommended.
 This simple-looking tool will also help make your job look more professional.
 Also called a bucket grid, it fits in any 5-gallon paint bucket and has hooks which will latch onto the bucket lid.
 After fitting the roller screen into the bucket, fill half of the bucket with paint.
 Dip the roller into the bucket, and when the roller is loaded with paint, roll it against the screen to remove any excess paint.
 Then you’re on the way to roll the surface – the result is an even finish.
 Chances are, if you use a roller screen, you’ll never use a messy paint tray again!

 Prepping seems like a lot of hassle, but this is the key to a good paint finish, so it’s worth the trouble.
 Keep those crisp lines or protect areas (such as trim, doors, and window frames) where you don’t want paint by using a high-quality paint tape.
 FrogTape (Delicate or Multi-Surface) or Scotch 3M Multi-Use tape is good for this purpose.

 Having problems cutting in around windows and molding or other awkward areas?
+Are you dealing with removing older strange paint?
 Use a paint pad!
 It will result in producing a neat finish, and will also allow you to forego masking or taping which will save you so much effort and time.